 The City of Franklin is proposing amendments to the City's Municipal Code Chapter 1103 of the Municipal Code.
-At this time the item is being brought forward for discussion to share the proposed changes with the Planning Commission.
-The City is not requesting that the Planning Commission approve a motion to initiate a text amendment to the City's Unified Development Ordinance (UDO) under Section 1115.04 of the Unified Development Ordinance at this time.
+The City is requesting that the Planning Commission approve a motion to initiate a text amendment to the City's Unified Development Ordinance (UDO) under Section 1115.04 of the Unified Development Ordinance at this time.